 While we firmly believe you shouldn’t hesitate to rock colorful geometric eyeliner any time you’re feeling saucy, the truth is, sometimes you just want your eyes to pop without looking overdone.
-And it turns out that some liner techniques are actually more flattering for your eye shape than others.
+And it turns out that some eyeliner techniques are actually more flattering for different eye shapes than others.
 Find yours below, and then make it your everyday MO.

 Apply eyeliner to the upper waterline to fill in the spaces between your lashes if your eyelids fold a bit at the center.
 Your eyes will still look defined, but it’ll leave your lids free of actual liner, making your eyes look more open.
 Then, dab some champagne-colored highlighter just over the tear ducts for an even bigger bright-eyed effect.

 If You Have Downturned Eyes, Wear A Kitten Eye

 It’s all about lifting your eyes here, so leave the lower lash line bare and focus your attention on the top.
 Start the wing of your liner directly below the highest point of your eyebrow arch, and then draw outward and slightly upward for a mini eyelift.
 A tiny flick of liner at the outer corners will open them up even more.

 Get the look: Maybelline liquid eyeliner ($8); Jane Iredale liquid eyeliner ($24); Blinc liquid eyeliner ($26)

 If You Have Round Eyes, Focus On The Outer Corners

 The key to enhancing this doe-eyed shape is to elongate.
 Line the outer two-thirds of both the top and bottom lash lines, joining them together at the corner.
 Make sure to extend the liner outward toward the temples for a more exotic look.